Fire and rescue services

 More information:

-Belgium is a part of the Schengen area, along with many other European countries.
-This means you can enter Belgium without a visa in some cases.
+Belgium is a part of the Schengen area, along with many other European countries, meaning you can enter Belgium without a visa in some cases.

 In other situations, get a visa before you travel.